BradHutchings/Mmojo-Server-v2/instructions/llama-server/510-Platform-Builds.md

 ## 510. Platform Builds
+### About the Build llama-server Track
+**llama-server** is the project upon which Mmojo Server builds.
+[Read more about llama-server](500-Build-llana-server.md).

+---
+### About llama-server
+**llama-server** is the project upon which Mmojo Server builds.
+[Read more about llama-server](500-Build-llana-server.md).

+---
 ### About this Step
-In the following three steps, we will build Mmojo Server (`mmojo-server`) and other llama.cpp targets to run on the CPU of your build environment, with optional GPU support.
+In the following three steps, we will build `llama-server` and other llama.cpp targets to run on the CPU of your build environment, with optional GPU support.
 - **Compatible** builds run on a wide range of x86_64 and aarch64 processors.
 - **Performant** builds run on newer x86_64 processors and Apple M* aarch64 processors.
 - **Native** builds run on the processor in your build environment.